ebadi/SIMLAN/README.md

 This work was carried out within these projects:

 - the [SMILE IV](https://www.vinnova.se/p/smile-iv/) project financed by Vinnova, FFI, Fordonsstrategisk forskning och innovation under the grant number 2023-00789.
-- the EUREKA [ITEA4](https://www.vinnova.se/p/artwork---the-smart-and-connected-worker/) ArtWork - The smart and connected worker under the grant number 2023-00970.
+- the EUREKA [ITEA4](https://www.vinnova.se/p/artwork---the-smart-and-connected-worker/) ArtWork - The smart and connected worker financed by Vinnova under the grant number 2023-00970.